evodify/phasing-genomes/README.md

 ```
 python mergePHASEDsnps_withWholeGenome.py -p all.haplotype.PHASED.tab -g whole_genome_multiple_sample_GT.tab -o all.haplotype.PHASED.wholeGenome.tab -Np 0.16
 ```
 Only homozygous sites from a whole genome will be used for merging.
 Unphased heterozygous sites will be set to Ns.
 The number and order of samples in `all.haplotype.PHASED.tab` and `whole_genome_multiple_sample_GT.tab` should be the same.
+Polymorphic sites from the whole genome unphased file will aslo be replaced with Ns.
+To merge non-polymorphic and phased sites use `mergePhasedHeteroHomo_randomNs.py` as described above.

 Again, missing data is a problem here.
 Phasing introduced some amount of Ns, so this needs to be taken into account during merging with a whole genome.
 MissingCorrectionValue (0.16) also need to be used here.
 Check the ratio between polymorphic and non-polymorphic sites before and after phasing.
 It should be the same.
 If it is not, modify `introduceNs` until you get the same proportion.
 Artificially changing polymorphic/non-polymorphic ration can bias results in some subsequent analyses.